Planck 2013 results. XIV. Zodiacal emission

 Similar conclusions are drawn for the LFI in \cite{planck2013-p02d}.

+The pre-launch optical system measurement campaign reinforces this conclusion.
+It found no significant SR baffle spillover excesses, or anything indicating a problem with the primary spillover calculations that might lead to significant, negative spillover values~\citep{tauber2010b}.
+We attribute these numbers to systematics, perhaps linked with long time constants~\citep{planck2013-p03c}, which might move these large-scale features on the sky, or to the fact our sidelobe model has not accounted for the offset in the focal plane between the horn used to make the model and the 100\,GHz horns.

-We have also included a template of the Dipole as seen through the far sidelobes in the fits in some fits to check to see if they are detected.
+We have also included a template of the dipole as seen through the far sidelobes in some fits to check if they are detected.
 As expected, they are not.
-The results quoted above are from fits which do not include these Dipole templates.
+The results quoted above are from fits that do not include these dipole templates.